PolySync/rx/README.md

     - **Wildcard:**

-        In order to match, a block element of the same type **must** appear in this position in the document however, it may contain any number of arbitrary internal elements.
+        In order to match, a block element of the same type **must** appear in this position in the document.
+However, it may contain any number of arbitrary internal elements.

 * `-??-`